eleozzr/desc/README.md

 pip3 install desc
 ```

-If you do not have permission (when you get a permission denied error):
+If you do not have permission (when you get a permission denied error), you should install desc by

 ```bash
 $ pip install --user desc